Unclassified Leave Types and Policies

 Other Leave

-The Board recognizes other categories of leave for its employees.
+The UL System recognizes other categories of leave for its employees.

-A. When an employee is absent from work due to disabilities for which he is entitled to workmen’s compensation, he may, at his option, use sick or annual leave or any appropriate combination of sick and annual leave (not to exceed the amount necessary) to receive total payment for leave and workmen’s compensation in accordance with law.
+1. When an employee is absent from work due to disabilities for which they are entitled to workmen’s compensation, they may, at their option, use sick or annual leave or any appropriate combination of sick and annual leave (not to exceed the amount necessary) to receive total payment for leave and workmen’s compensation in accordance with law.

-B. Probationary and permanent employees may be given time off without loss of pay, annual leave, or sick leave when attending the funeral or burial rites of a parent, stepparent, child, stepchild, brother, stepbrother, sister, stepsister, spouse, mother-in-law, father-in-law, grandparent, stepgrandparent, or grandchild provided such time off shall not exceed two days on any one occasion.
+2. Probationary and permanent employees may be given time off without loss of pay, annual leave, or sick leave when attending the funeral or burial rites of a parent, stepparent, child, stepchild, brother, stepbrother, sister, stepsister, spouse, mother-in-law, father-in-law, grandparent, step-grandparent, or grandchild provided such time off shall not exceed two days on any one occasion.

 Communication